bids-standard/bids-extensions/docs/guide.md

    converting the proposal to Markdown and submitting a Pull Request at [the BIDS specification repository])

+11. Create example datasets.

-11. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator) as well to incorporate the extension.
+12. If necessary, contribute a pull request to the [BIDS Validator repository](https://github.com/bids-standard/bids-validator) as well to incorporate the extension.